Why is it difficult to obtain accurate end-to-end mileage for many US highways?

 This comes as a surprise to some, but US highways are actually not federal highways... at least not in the sense that they are owned and maintained by the federal government.
 Rather, the US routes are actually just state highways... although they are "special" in the sense that at some point they were granted permission by AASHO (later AASHTO) to be signposted with a US route shield.

 It is almost always of one of the longer US routes about which people want to know the mileage and/or the midway-point.
 And that makes sense: I mean, the halfway point along US 46?
 Who cares.
 But the halfway point of, say, US 6 or US 20?
 Now that's kind of interesting.
-But it takes quite a bit of effort to figure that out... at least the way I do it, which allows me to stay accurate within one-tenth of a mile.
-And it's even more difficult to calculate the mileage of a route that no longer exists, or that has non-driveable interruptions in its historic alignment (like US 66).
-As a result, I have measured the mileages and calculated the midpoints for only a few US routes.
-I may never get to them all, but whenever I do complete a project, I will add a link in the list below.
+But it takes quite a bit of effort to figure that out... at least the way I do it, which allows me to stay accurate within one-tenth of a mile per 100.
+And it is even more difficult to calculate the mileage of a route that no longer exists, or that has non-driveable interruptions in its historic alignment (like US 66).
+However, during the pandemic of 2020 I found myself with extra discretionary time, and I used it to measure all 291 current and former US routes.
+The results can be found in the header section on the page for each US highway.